-A trade reference is the payment experience information provided by a supplier on its customer.
-Trade references are comprised of 7 base variables, which represent the credit-worthiness of the suppliers’ customers.
+A Trade Reference is the payment experience information provided by a supplier on its customer.
+Trade References can allow you to impact your D&B® business credit scores by reporting positive trade experiences (good payment history) you have with your partners, lenders, and suppliers that may otherwise go unreported.
+Trade References are comprised of seven base variables, which represent the creditworthiness of the suppliers’ customers.
 The variables are: reporting date or as-of date, manner of payment, rolling 12-month high credit (highest amount of credit used), current total amount owing, current total past due, selling terms, and date of last sale.

-Some trade references may not qualify for a variety of reasons, including the following:
+Some Trade References may not qualify for a variety of reasons, which may include the following:

-- Some types of companies do not respond to D&B’s requests for information within a reasonable time frame.
-D&B will make 6 attempts to contact a company that has been selected to provide trade reference, and will accept inbound references at any time.
-However, a customer may resubmit references at any time, after which D&B will make 6 more attempts.
+- Some types of companies do not respond to Dun & Bradstreet’s requests for information within a reasonable time frame.
+Dun & Bradstreet will make six attempts to contact a company that has been selected to provide Trade Reference.
+However, a customer may resubmit references at any time, after which Dun & Bradstreet will make six more attempts.

-The following kinds of trade references are amongst those that are not accepted by D&B:
+The following kinds of Trade References are amongst those that are not accepted by Dun & Bradstreet:

 - Payments that have not yet been made but are anticipated